 Learning the skills essential for postgraduate study

-The Pre-Master’s Programme in Business, Marketing and Management, Accounting and Finance, Fashion, Hospitality and Tourism, and Energy is a two-term programme specifically designed to meet the needs of international students.
+The Pre-Master’s Programme in Business, Marketing and Management, Accounting and Finance, Fashion, Hospitality and Tourism, and Energy is a two-semester programme specifically designed to meet the needs of international students.

 The programme is modular in structure with academic subjects, study skills and English language training.
 Our expert teaching, small class sizes of 10 students on average and supportive environment ensures you will gain the specialist skills and knowledge you need to succeed in your Master’s degree.
 You will receive 20 hours of teaching every week.

 Once you complete the programme and achieve the required grades (60% overall English and 50% overall Academic), you can enter your chosen postgraduate degree at the University.

 Extended Professional Practice

 Coventry University London’s introduction of Master's degrees with Extended Professional Practice means that students who progress now have more opportunity to gain real-world experience and develop their career prospects ahead of graduating.
 These lengthened courses, which take place over 18 months instead of the standard 12 months, incorporate time for students to complete short work placements.
 The inclusion of this as a compulsory unit within the Master's curriculum will further prepare students to work in their chosen careers, as well as allowing them to broaden their academic abilities with the influence of real-life business.